valardohaeris2/k8-mongodb/README.md

 ## e.
 Create the secret from the secret configFile:

+       The secret must be created before deploying the mongoDB Pod.

 `kubectl -f mongo-secret.yaml` or `k -f mongo-secret.yaml`

 ## f.
 Reference the secret values in the mongo.yaml Deployment file: